banthony42/rusted_adventures/assets/README.md

 - Each Animations should be tagged.
 - Tag name will be used in exported files names.
 - Tag name will be used in animation names in the engine.
+- For now the engine handle only two animations:
+  - Idle
+  - Run

 ![aseprite_maps_demo](../images/aseprite_entities_demo.gif)